-Shoot an HK33 in Las Vegas
+Shoot a HK33 in

 - Sober; Alcohol or drugs are strictly prohibited.
 Anyone believed to be under the influence of alcohol or drugs will be refused the use of the range.